AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Built-in Types.md

 # Built-in Types in Python

 ## String Type, _str_
 Strings are the heart of Python and easily the most-used type.
-P
+In fact, strings are so prevalent in Python input is read in as a string.

 ### Important Notes
 - Unlike most languages (like C++), strings can use single or double quotation marks (' ' or " ") since there is no _char_ datatype in Python.
 - Multi-lined strings can be initialized by using triple-quotation marks (''' ''' or """ """), just like multi-line comments can.
-- [Strings are immutable](https://www.geeksforgeeks.org/why-are-python-strings-immutable/) in Python (for security's sake), so altering them frequently may be slow.
+- [Strings are immutable](https://docs.python.org/3/faq/design.html#why-are-python-strings-immutable) in Python (for security's sake), so altering them frequently may be slow.

 ## Numeric Types: _int_, _float_, and _complex_